TheSunShiningDev/dotfiles/rootDOCS/vim.md

 This files is to delatil my vim plugins.
-(see my [vimrc.md](vimrc.md) for vim configurations)
-I am using the native package managment to make things easier and simpler for me.
+(see my [vimrc.md](vimrc.md) for vim configurations, and commands) I am using vim native package managment to make things easier and simpler for me.

 locations
 - ~/.vim/pack/plugins/start/